tetcoin/substrate-connect/README.md

 # Tetcore Connect

-Run Wasm Light Clients of any Substrate based chain directly in your browser.
+Run Wasm Light Clients of any Tetcore based chain directly in your browser.

 **Substrate Connect** is not the name of a single product, it rather describes a vision or notion that will allow developers to quickly generate and run Wasm Light Clients of their Substrate based chains - as easy as installing a node module.